-As proud owners of boutique inns on the North Oregon Coast, my wife, Tracy, and I have spent a lot of time driving back and forth from Portland to the beach.
+As former owners of boutique inns on the North Oregon Coast, Tracy and I spent a lot of time driving back and forth from Portland to the beach.
 To help enrich the room books for our guests, we researched and wrote the following history of the town of Arch Cape and our Inn, called The Inn at Arch Cape.
 The town of Arch Cape, along with the community of Falcon Cove, have their own unique quiet charm.

 ARCH CAPE, OREGON

 Arch Cape, named for the natural basalt rock arches found in the area, is a small residential community nestled between Hug Point State Park to the north and Oswald West State Park to the south.
 People seeking the solitude of the Oregon Coast and the splendor of the beaches have flocked to this small town for generations.
 It is also a haven for storm watchers, who love the relentless forces of nature.
 Approximately 225 people live year-round in Arch Cape, another 300 or so are permanent residents around the mountain (or through the tunnel), in Falcon’s Cove.
 The two communities are tied together by US Route 101.
 Their shared newsletter is called Tunnel Echoes.

 At low tide our stony beaches give way to soft sand which offers miles and miles of walking, beach combing, and exploring.
 Beach access is just one-block west from the Inn at Arch Cape: walk left from the Inn along the rustic residential lane and follow the sign directing visitors between houses to the beach.

 Three small, local creeks (Arch Cape Creek, Short Sands Creek, and Necarney Creek) flow west from the coastal range to the sea, where pounding ocean waves break on the monolithic rock formations.
 There are lots of hiking trails along the creeks in the area to explore too!

 Original cannon discovered in Arch Cape in 1894